March 19, 2019

-We might be about to find out exactly how fragile the effects of flexible working are based on the key findings of the research project led by Dr Esther Canonico of the London School of Economics published earlier this month.
+We might be about to find out exactly how fragile the effects of flexible working are based on the key findings of a research project led by Dr Esther Canonico of the London School of Economics.
 The most significant takeaway from the report is that the benefits of flexible working may only accrue when it is seen as a privilege rather than the norm.
-Given that we may have reached a tipping point in which flexible working becomes the norm in many countries including the UK, are we about to see the day in which flexible working has no discernible effect on the experiences and wellbeing of employees?
+Given that we have reached something of a tipping point in which flexible working becomes the norm in many countries including the UK, are we about to see the day in which flexible working has no discernible effect on the experiences and wellbeing of employees?

 As Dr Canonico puts it: “This study provides a glimpse into a future where flexible working practices could become business as usual and seen as an entitlement by employees, especially among the younger generation.
 Whereas once people saw it as a favour and felt the need to reciprocate and give back more to the organisation for having that benefit, in this future, they will not.
 The study showed that some home working employees feel resentful that employers don’t pay their utility bills, or cover stationery costs, for example.
 Some managers, on the other hand, feel home workers take advantage of the situation.”

 A degree of uncertainty